jappeace/haskell-nightly/Readme.md

 You only need the `public_repo` permission.
 I'd set it to have infinite expiry so you don't end up with silent failures.
-Note that only the "legacy" token supports infinite expiry for some reason.
+Note that only the "classic" token supports infinite expiry for some reason.
 Copy this token which you'll need in the next step.